Takodakko/snakes-and-ladders/README.md

-#Ships and Islands
+# Ships and Islands

+## Set up steps

-This is a variation on Snakes and Ladders.
+-This is a variation on Snakes and Ladders.

-Start by choosing a username, logging in to a previously created username, or logging in as a guest.
+-Start by choosing a username, logging in to a previously created username, or logging in as a guest.

-Choose your player piece, and how many tiles you want on the board.
+-Choose your player piece, and how many tiles you want on the board.

+## Game Rules

-Your starting stamina is the number of tiles on the board - 1.
+-Your starting stamina is the number of tiles on the board - 1.
 Your points start at 0.

-However, you can trade stamina for points (1 for 1) during setup to start with more points.
+-However, you can trade stamina for points (1 for 1) during setup to start with more points.

-Moving forward subtracts stamina based on the numebr of tiles moved.
+-Moving forward subtracts stamina based on the numebr of tiles moved.
 Exploring an island uses 1 stamina.

-Resting recovers stamina by half the amount on the die, rounded down.
+-Resting recovers stamina by half the amount on the die, rounded down.

-Each turn you take (either exploring or resting) subtracts 1 point.
+-Each turn you take (either exploring or resting) subtracts 1 point.

-When you explore an island, you may gain points, but you may also lose points.
+-When you explore an island, you may gain points, but you may also lose points.
 (Sometimes nothing happens at all!)

-If you run out of stamina before arriving at the final tile, you lose.
+-If you run out of stamina before arriving at the final tile, you lose.

-If you arrive at the final tile, you get to keep your score.
+-If you arrive at the final tile, you get to keep your score.